gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 ## Run FastQC/MultiQC again to make sure trimming was successful 👍
 This can also help determine if there are any samples that you'd like to remove or resequence before further analysis.

+## Index Reference Genome to prep for Genome Alignment 📖
+If your reference isn't already indexed, you can use code found [here](Pipeline.md)